 Enter the correct rate of withholding that applies to the income in box 2 (gross income) or box 4 (net income), as appropriate.
+(See Valid Tax Rate Table below.)
 The correct tax rate should be included even if you withheld less than that rate.
-For example, if an NQI is reporting dividends paid to a beneficial owner who is a resident of a country with which the United States does not have a treaty and a U.S. withholding agent paid the dividend and withheld only 15% (rather than the required 30%) and the NQI withholds an additional 15%, the NQI should report "30.00" in box 5.
+For example, if an NQI is reporting dividends paid to a beneficial owner who is a resident of a country with which the United States does not have a tax treaty and a U.S. withholding agent paid the dividend and withheld only 15% (rather than the required 30%) and the NQI withholds an additional 15%, the NQI should report "30.00" in box 5.
 See Example 2 on page 10.

-Enter the tax rate using the following format: two digits, a decimal, and two digits (e.g., "30.00" for 30%).
-However, if the income is exempt from tax under a U.S. tax treaty or the Code, enter "-0-".
-If the tax rate is less than 10%, enter a zero before the tax rate (e.g., enter "04.00" for 4%).
+Enter the tax rate using the following format: two digits, a decimal, and two digits (for example, "30.00" for 30%).
+However, if the income is exempt from tax under a U.S. tax treaty or the Code, enter "00.00".
+If the tax rate is less than 10%, enter a zero before the tax rate (for example, "04.00" for 4%).